Ana-0804/NLP-Document-Processing-Projects/Sentiment-Analysis/README.md

+# NLP-Document-Processing-Projects
 # **Sentiment Analysis on Product Reviews**

 ## **Overview**
-This project implements a basic sentiment analysis system to classify product reviews as either positive or negative.
-It utilizes natural language processing (NLP) techniques for text preprocessing and a machine learning model (Naive Bayes) for classification.
+The purpose of this project is to build a basic sentiment analysis system that classifies product reviews as either positive or negative.
+We utilize natural language processing (NLP) techniques to preprocess text data and a machine learning model to classify the sentiment.

 ## **Objective**